shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 # Range()

 --> Range functions returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and stops before a specified number.
+--> The built-in range() function returns an immutable sequence of numbers, commonly used for looping a specific number of times.
+--> Immutable means that it cannot be modified after it is created.

+==> Creating ranges
+--> The range() function can be called with 1, 2, or 3 arguments, using this syntax:
 --> Syntax of range()
 range( start?, stop, step? )
 Where: